DIY Pocket Door Install

 HARDWARE

 Following the instructions and template for my pocket door lock, I marked my door for cutting.
 I used a forstner bit (the size recommended on the hardware template) and cut out shallow holes between my marks.
-I then used a chisel to square it out.
+Then, I used a chisel to square it out.
 I then used a large drill bit to drill all the way through for the mortise box and chiseled until smooth.

 Next, I used a large forstner bit to cut two holes on each side of the door at my marks (made the marks using the template).
 Once the holes were cut, I connect the holes into an oval using my multi-tool.
 I was then able to instal the mortise box and handles on each side.
 On the door jamb, I marked where the lock touched.

 I then lined up my plate on the strike jamb and traced to repeat the same process as the mortise box.
 Using a forstner bit to make shallow holes and chiseling until smooth and square.
 I marked where the lock hole would be using the plate, and drilled through.
-I extended that hole down further by about half an inch.
-I cleaned up the hole and installed the plate!
+Then, I extended that hole down further by about half an inch.
+Next, I cleaned up the hole and installed the plate!

 Once everything was tightened and set, I went back and made some paint touch ups.
-I will also need to fill holes and touch up paint along the door casing, but that we=ill be for another day.
+I will also need to fill holes and touch up paint along the door casing, but that will be for another day.
 AND DONE!

 Paint Color : Anew Gray by Sherwin Williams